“A gorgeous romantic 18th-century gite for slow living and self-catering, surrounded by meadows, bucolic countryside and cideries (sleeps 4-6)”

 The kitchen is fully equipped with dishwasher, microwave and hand-held blender, and you can request ingredients to be delivered prior to your arrival.
 You can buy everything you need in the nearby town of Bonnebosq.
 Note you would have to bring your own plastic cutlery and crockery.

 Children under 12 are not allowed in the Jacuzzi.
 Parents will need to watch children when the cover of the hot-tub is removed.
-A stylish place such as this comes with its fair share of breakables so it really isn't suitable for toddlers plus there are quite steep stairs going up to the guest room.
+A stylish place such as this comes with its fair share of breakables so it isn't suitable for excitable smaller ones plus there are quite steep stairs going up to the guest room